perfino Help

 • All public methods

-As an additional way to collect transaction methods you have the option to select static methods.
+As an additional way to collect transaction methods you can select static methods.
 If the inheritance option is selected and all public methods are used, this will collect public static methods in derived classes as well.

 Naming